Good Cop Bad Cop

 Published: September 17, 2025

-The disciplinary records have just recently become public after the 2020 repeal of New York Civil Service Law Section 50a that shielded New York officers’ police discipline from public view.
+Disciplinary records have become public after the 2020 repeal of New York Civil Service Law Section 50a that shielded New York officers’ police discipline from public view.

 People participate in a protest to mark the five year anniversary of the death of Eric Garner during a confrontation with a police officer in the borough of Staten Island on July 17, 2019 in New York City.
 Yesterday it was announced that federal prosecutors will not charge New York City Police Officer Daniel Pantaleo in the death of Garner, who repeated the phrase "I can't breathe" almost a dozen times while being arrested for an alleged misdemeanor.